OCRVblockchain/fabchanger/readme.md

       Copy generated crypto materials to your main `crypto-config` directory

+  3. Create connection profile and address to it in `config/config.yaml`.

-  3. Run command:
+  4. Run command:

          ./connectOrg.sh

-  4. Sign configuration transaction
+  5. Sign configuration transaction

       Sign as admin specified in config/config.yaml: